Blacks at Microsoft Scholarship

 To be considered for a BAM Scholarship, you must:

-- Plan to attend a four-year college or university in the fall of the year following high-school graduation.
+- Plan to attend a four-year college or university in the US in the fall immediately following your high school graduation

 - Demonstrate a passion for technology.